 - Once the pasta has been rolled out, bring a large pot of salted water to a boil.

-- Pasta is now ready to use in your favorite pasta recipe
+- Drain.
+The pasta is now ready to use in your favorite pasta recipes!